sgs2070/Perfume-Sales-Analysis-/README.md

 2. **Perfume Sales by Gender for Each Store**: A breakdown of sales by gender for deeper insights.

 ## Files
-- `perfume_analysis.pbix`: Power BI file containing all visualizations.
+- `exa.pbix`: Power BI file containing all visualizations.

 ## How to Use
 1. Open the `exa.pbix` file in Power BI to explore the visualizations.